hardesk/build2-reference/README.md

 }
 ```

-The specific targets with suffices are used to set options, for example:
+When the specific suffix is used, it allows to change options only when building the target for a parent of that type.
+Eg we may want compile a .cpp with different options when building an archive vs a shared library.
+For example:
 ```
-obja{string}:
+libs{tool}: cxx{string}

+objs{string}:
 {
-	config.cxx.poptions += -DLIB_ARCHIVE
+	cxx.poptions += -DLIB_DYNAMIC_EXPORT
 }
 ```

-Dependencies follow the target: exe{tool}: {hxx cxx}{tool}

 Also, scope can be introduced which is equivalent as if reading a buildfile from a folder with a name that matches the scope's name.
+Here in upper level buildfile we use files that reside in ./tool subdirectory (?).

 ```
 tool/